lambertsbennett/lambertsbennett/README.md

 Data Science and Engineering.
 -----------------------------

 My background is environmental engineering and microbial ecology.
 I graduated from the MIT/WHOI Joint Program in Oceanography, where I focused on microtechnology to study marine bacteria.
-Since then I have worked across several industries and topics with a focus on analytics and machine learning.
+Since then I have worked across several industries/domains with a focus on analytics and machine learning.

 * 🌍  I'm based in Austria/Canada.
 * ✉️  You can contact me at [lambertsbennett@gmail.com](mailto:lambertsbennett@gmail.com)